By Cara Lopez Lee

 Still, on her deathbed, Mom shared a Mexican saying with me, and when I did not understand, she accused, “You see, you don’t really know Spanish!”
 Maybe, but whenever I took her to Mexico, she made me do all the talking.

 One tanned summer day when I was 12, I was riding my bike through my white neighborhood, when a little girl of about eight hollered, “Get out of my neighborhood, you dirty Mexican!”

 Ever the optimist, I duck-walked over to her on my purple Schwinn with the banana seat, to explain why it’s wrong to call people that.
 When she saw how friendly I was, surely she’d apologize.
 But she stomped away, and I understood the truth: my daring to suggest her parents were wrong only made her hate me more.

-In my 30s, I embraced Lopez Lee, minus the hyphen, because I had forgiven my father for the past, and because it seemed to answer the question “What are you?”
-I’ll admit, by then it was also more popular to be mixed-race.
+In my 30s, I embraced Lopez Lee, minus the hyphen, because I’d forgiven my father for the past, because I understood that Lopez was the maiden name of his mother who raised me, and because it seemed to answer the question “What are you?”
 Though that doesn’t always help.

 A guy in North Carolina once asked, “With a name like Lopez, why don’t you speak better Spanish?”
 I wanted to ask him, “With a name like Mc-whatever, why don’t you speak Gaelic?”

 I was on a book tour when an Arizona highway patrolman pulled me over in my old beater Honda Civic hatchback.
 I wasn’t breaking any laws.
 He gave some vague explanation about “smugglers in the area” and asked to search my car.
 By the way he studied my face, I felt sure he’d stopped me for DWM, “driving while Mexican.”
 I believed I had the right to say no, but it was just him and me, so I smiled, let him search, and thanked him when he let me go.
 I felt nauseous.